When Your Credit Card Payment Category is Red

 - Credit Overspending.
 If you had any credit card overspending in your budget (in the current or a previous month), the Payment amount will be lower than the balance due.
 If you still paid the full amount, you’d have spent more on your credit card payment than was set aside for it.

-Budgeting for that balance lets the budget know you plan to take some of the money you have and use it to pay off that existing balance.
+Assigning money for that balance lets the budget know you plan to take some of the money you have and use it to pay off that existing balance.
 Here’s a video explaining how this works.

 Less Common Reasons